alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 Since the `Parameters` rule is made of `Parameter` rules that create new instances of our `Parameter` POJO (yes, we have the same name for a rule and our POJO), we can safely cast the token value.
-Below, instead of skipping the `COMMA` token, as an alternative we filtered it while processing the stream :
+Below, instead of skipping the `COMMA` token, as an alternative we filter it while processing the stream :

 ```java